 Credit cards, charge cards, ATM cards, and debit cards are all ways to make purchases or get cash.
-But each one works differently -- and these differences are important.
-In order to use these cards wisely, you should know what each one is and how it differs from the others.
+But each one works differently—and these differences are important.
+To use these cards wisely, you should know what each one is and how it differs from the others.

-The way credit cards work is fairly straightforward: The credit card issuer gives you a card.
-You use the card to pay for items and services up to a certain total amount -- your credit limit.
+Credit cards work relatively straightforwardly: The issuer gives you a card.
+You use the card to pay for items and services up to a certain amount—your credit limit.
 The store merchant or service provider collects what you owe from the card issuer, whom you repay.

-How credit card companies make money.
-Credit card companies earn high profits in several ways.
+Credit card companies earn high fees in several ways.
+They charge:

-Charge cards, also called travel and entertainment cards, are a little different from credit cards.
-Charge cards, such as American Express and Diners Club, have no credit limit.
-You can usually charge as much as you want, but are required to pay off your entire balance when your bill arrives.
+Charge cards, also called "travel" and "entertainment" cards, are a little different from credit cards.
+Charge cards like American Express and Diners Club have no credit limit.
+You can usually charge as much as you want but must pay off your entire balance when your bill arrives.

-How charge card companies make money.
-Charge card companies make their profits by charging high annual fees -- up to about $90 -- and by charging merchants relatively high fees each time a customer pays using the company's charge card.
+Charge card companies make their profits by charging high annual fees—up to about $90—and by charging merchants relatively high fees each time a customer pays using the company's charge card.
 Some merchants don't accept charge cards for this very reason.

-Many people use their credit cards to obtain cash advances.
+Many people use their credit cards to get cash advances.
 Similarly, many credit card issuers send cardholders "convenience" checks they can use to pay for goods or services.
-The amount of the check appears on your credit card statement as a charge, but is generally treated as a cash advance.
+The check amount appears on your credit card statement as a charge but is generally treated as a cash advance.

 Cash advances are more expensive than standard credit card charges and have more onerous terms for consumers, including:

-ATM cards are issued by banks, essentially to give bank customers flexibility in their banking hours.
+Banks issue ATM cards to give customers flexibility in their banking hours.
 In most areas, you can use an ATM card to withdraw money, make deposits, transfer money between accounts, find out your balance, get a cash advance, and even make loan payments at all hours of the day or night.

 Debit cards combine the functions of ATM cards and checks.
 When you pay with a debit card, the money is automatically deducted from your checking account.

-Combo ATM/debit cards.
-Many banks issue a combined ATM/debit card that looks just like a credit card and can be used wherever credit cards are accepted.
-But don't be mistaken -- they are not credit cards.
+Some banks issue a combined ATM/debit card that looks just like a credit card and can be used wherever credit cards are accepted.
+But don't be mistaken—they're not credit cards.
 The money you spend comes out of your checking account immediately.

-For a comprehensive discussion of credit and debit cards, along with information about budgeting and dealing with debt collectors, get Solve Your Money Troubles: Debt, Credit & Bankruptcy, by Robin Leonard with attorney Margaret Reiter (Nolo).
+For a comprehensive discussion of credit and debit cards, along with information about budgeting and dealing with debt collectors, get Nolo's Solve Your Money Troubles: Debt, Credit & Bankruptcy, by Amy Loftsgordon and Cara O'Neill.